Community Center Expansion Frequently Asked Questions

 Is the Community Center/YMCA open to the public or can only members use it?

-All community members, whether they are members or non-members, can use the facility.
-It is open to the public now and will continue to be when expanded.
+All residents, whether they are members or non-members, can use the facility and access programs.
+It is currently open to the public and will continue to be when expanded.
 As a nonprofit, the Y’s inclusive mission ensures that no community member is turned away from programs and services regardless of their ability to pay.
 The City and Y’s operational agreement ensures the facility is open to the community.
 The Snoqualmie Indian Tribe contributes annual funding for scholarships and reduced-cost programs to support the inclusive, community-driven mission of the Community Center/YMCA.
 Additionally, there are free daily drop-in hours for teens; available daily passes; as well as many other free community events and activities.
 All Y programs are open to members and non-members, but in some cases, there are different fees.
 For more details, please visit www.snoqualmiewa.gov/638/Community-CenterYMCA

 Why doesn’t the City just run the Community Center?